sinetris/dev-machine/README.md

 That's it.

 If the base box is not present that command fetches it first.
-The setup itself takes about 3 minutes in my MacBook Air.
+The setup itself takes about 5 minutes in my MacBook Pro.
 After the installation has finished, you can access the virtual machine with

     host $ vagrant ssh
-    Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)
+    Welcome to Ubuntu 14.04 LTS (GNU/Linux 3.13.0-30-generic x86_64)
     ...
     vagrant@dev-machine:~$

 Port 3000 in the host computer is forwarded to port 3000 in the virtual machine.
-Thus, applications running in the virtual machine can be accessed via localhost:3000 in the host computer.
+Thus, applications running in the virtual machine can be accessed via http://localhost:3000 in the host computer.

 ## What's In The Box